2/20/2025

 Katie Fogarty

-Yeah, so to start with the first part of your question on four Q same Shack sales and kind of heading into January and how those trends looked.
+Yeah, so to start with the first part of your question on 4Q, same-check sales, and kind of heading into January and how those trends looked.
 Overall, when you adjust for weather and, you know, the fires, our trends are actually quite consistent.
 And, you know, the regions where we're seeing strength are just areas where, you know, we're still building brand awareness.
 I'll, you know, talk about Florida has been a particularly strong market for us.
 And operations are incredibly strong in that market as well.
-What we are seeing, though, and I think this will is helpful color for the rest of the year, and kind of lines up to the strategies that Robin has talked about is, you know, in January, towards the end of January, we are laughing, we were laughing the launch of our Korean barbecue LTO last year, and we did not have a new product to go against that.
-And so, you know, we're seeing that plus, you know, the continued impacts of weather and some calendar shifts be about a low single digit pressure to our traffic overall for the first quarter.
-And, you know, when we talk about the investments that we're making and the our focus on culinary and a culinary calendar, you know, that is very important will help us get ahead of issues like this going forward.
-Rob, do you want to add more on that?
-I
+What we are seeing, though, and I think this is helpful color for the rest of the year and kind of lines up to the strategies that Rob has talked about, is in January, towards the end of January, we were lapping the launch of our Korean barbecue LTO last year.
+And we did not have a new product to go against that.
+And so, you know, we're seeing that plus, you know, the continued impacts of weather and some calendar shifts be about a low single-digit pressure to our traffic overall for the first quarter.
+And, you know, when we talk about the investments that we're making and our focus on culinary and a culinary calendar, you know, that is very important and will help us get ahead of issues like this going forward.
+Rob, do you want to add some more on this?

 speaker